 Many players overcome adversity to play in the NFL, but Mager has been forced to endure more than most.
 He grew up without a father-figure in his life and in 2007, his mom, Cathy, died suddenly, leaving Mager and his three younger sisters without a parent.
 The kids moved in with their maternal grandmother and Mager became the proverbial man-of-the-house.
 At the time, he was just 15 years old.

 Mager continued to lose mentors close to him.
-He attended Luling High School in tiny Luling, Texas.
+He attended Luling (Texas) High School.
 Just over a year after his mother died, Luling’s Head Football Coach, Robert Dean, died suddenly of pneumonia early during his sophomore season.
 In January 2013, his former track coach at Luling High, William “Darrell” Jones died in a traffic accident in Gonzales County, Texas.
-And then in March 2014, Mager’s grandmother, the woman who took in him and his siblings after their mother died, passed away too.
+And then in March 2014, Mager’s grandmother, the woman who took in him and his siblings after their mother died, passed away to

 All of these tests of faith have made Mager a much stronger person, and it was part of the reason the team had no trepidation about taking the former Texas State cornerback in the third round of the 2015 NFL draft.